spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 <InfoBox>

-In Kubernetes, a RoleBinding connects a user or group with a set of permissions called a Role.
+In Kubernetes, a role binding connects a user or group with a set of permissions called a Role.
 The Role can be in the same namespace as the RoleBinding.
 If you want to give a role access to all the namespaces in your cluster, use a ClusterRoleBinding.

 </InfoBox>